jraniero/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Replace missing values with mean for that interval
+Replace missing values with mean for that interval, and check no NA remain afterwards

 ```r
 na_vector=is.na(raw_data$steps)